rocky-linux/documentation/docs/books/incus_server/30-appendix_a.md

 root:1000000:1000000000
 ```

-Edit the `/etc/subgid` file and add that line again.
+Add that line again to the `/etc/subgid` file.
 Your file will look something like this:

 ```bash
 incusadmin:100000:65536
 root:1000000:1000000000
 ```

-At this point, you have made a bunch of changes.
-Before you go any further, reboot your machine.
+You have made a number of changes at this point.
+Before you proceed, reboot your machine.

 ## Verifying the install